awanmbandi/eagles-batch-devops-projects/maven-install.md

 4. Enter the following to set Java 8 as the default runtime on your EC2 instance.

     `sudo /usr/sbin/alternatives --config java`
-- When prompted, enter the number for Java 8.
+- When prompted, enter the number `1` for Java 8.

 5. Enter the following to set Java 8 as the default compiler on your EC2 instance.

     `sudo /usr/sbin/alternatives --config javac`
-- When prompted, enter the number for Java 8.
+- When prompted, enter the number `2` for Javac maven compiler.
+- Make sure to review this config if `mvn compile` breaks

 6. Verify your maven version
     `mvn -v`